SCI Regranting Scheme to EU members in 202525

 SCI Italy, based in Rome, Italy, organised a 9-month project called “A step forward, upskilling of SCI Italy”.
 The project worked on building capacity of volunteer camp coordinators and trainers by transmitting vital knowledge on the SCI movement, international volunteering and solidarity and peace work.

-They organised a coordinator training, a training of trainers an international assembly and a meeting of the international council reaching a total of 165 participants.
+They organised a coordinator training, a training of trainers, an international assembly and a meeting of the international council reaching a total of 165 participants.

 Activities included the following:

-1. Coordinators training: Bologna, 23rd-25th of March, 26 participants, training and preparing of participants as coordinators for volunteer camps by sharing knowledge about international volunteering, peace work and the involvement of volunteers
+1. Coordinators training: Bologna, 23rd-25th of March, 26 participants, training and preparing participants as coordinators for volunteer camps by sharing knowledge about international volunteering, peace work and the involvement of volunteers

 4. First Meeting of the National Council: 12-14th of December, 5 elected members and 1 member of National Secretariat